maubanel/GMS2-Space-Rocks/README.md

 This is the start of creating a **Asteroids** 'like' video game.
 It will be a simpler version of the original introducing basic game design and development concepts.

+## Introduction
+This is based on [GMS2 First Look](https://github.com/maubanel/GMS2-First_Look) and is meant as a follow up/companion to **Space Rocks - GML Tutorial** which is a freely available tutorial at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
+This will go into the development of a game from scratch.

+In this tutorial:

+* Creating art assets
+* Space ship vehicle physics
+* Shooting
+* Animating obstacles
+* Audio sound effects
+* Add variables and comments to all scripts without changing functionality
+* Add flame behind ship when accelerating
+* Add ship explosion animation
+* Change player death and end game timing
+* Add friction and maximum speed
+* Use timeline for spawning rocks and add custom spawning script
+* Trigger waves either by time or by score

 * Tested on GameMake Studio2.3.5.589
 * [GitHub Account](https://github.com) (free)
 * [GitHub Desktop](https://desktop.github.com)